Texas Camp 2026: October 9-12

 Expert Local DJs

 Party music also includes beloved recorded tunes, spun by experienced DJs.
 Want to be considered for a turn as a DJ?
 Or recommend someone?
-Please alert our party program coordinator (partyprogram [@] tifd.org).
+Please alert our party program coordination team (partyprogram [@] tifd.org).

 The Bruceville Roadhouse